Get Ear Infection Treatment Atlanta Residents Love

 Another kind of surgery removes the adenoids.
 This is called an adenoidectomy.
 Removing the adenoids has been shown to help some children with otitis media who are between the ages of 4 and 8.
 We know less about whether this can help children under age 4.

-What about children in daycare,
+What about children in daycare, pre-school, or school?

 Even before your child has an ear infection or needs to take medicine, ask the daycare program or school about their medication policy.
 Sometimes you will need a note from your doctor for the staff at the school.
 The note can tell the people at your child’s school how and when to give your child medicine if it is needed during school hours.
 Some schools will not give children medicine.
 If this is the case at your child’s school, ask your doctor how to schedule your child’s medicine.